eyzx7x/docs-supergluu-prod/3.0.0/sources/index.md

 [Read the docs](https://gluu.org/docs/ce) to learn more about launching a central authentication and authorization service using the Gluu Server.

 ### FIDO U2F
 The Gluu Server does more than look at the device ID to grant access.
 Super Gluu uses the FIDO U2F endpoints on the Gluu Server to enroll a public key.
+The private key is stored on the device.
 When authentication happens, there is a challenge response to ensure that the device has the respective private key.

 ## NSTIC Funding
 Funding for this project was in part provided by an NSTIC pilot project in which Gluu participated.
 The base code is available on [Github]( https://github.com/GluuFederation/oxPush2).